Clinton outspends all rivals in building campaign juggernaut

-DES MOINES, Iowa (Reuters) - Hillary Clinton spent $26 million over the summer building up her 2016 campaign, more than any of her rivals either within her own Democratic party or the Republican side, as she sought to build a formidable organization to help her capture the White House.
+DES MOINES, Iowa, Oct 16 (Reuters) - Hillary Clinton spent $26 million over the summer building up her 2016 campaign, more than any of her rivals either within her own Democratic party or the Republican side, as she sought to build a formidable organization to help her capture the White House.

 The former first lady and secretary of state who lost to Barack Obama in the 2008 campaign poured money into television advertising, the amassing of polling data and building a digital operation to reach as many voters as possible.
 Her biggest expense was the payroll for the 511 people her campaign employs, figures released Thursday show.